 Aid for summer school is based on unused eligibility from the academic year immediately preceding summer enrollment.
-Students who wish to be considered for summer aid must have a current FAFSA on file and must complete a separate, one-page application in the Financial Aid Office by April 1, annually.
+Students who wish to be considered for summer aid must have a current FAFSA on file and must complete a separate, one-page application in the Financial Aid Office.
+Summer Aid applications are available by March 1 each year and are processed in the order in which they are received.
 Students should plan in advance to reserve aid eligibility if they know they must attend summer school.
 Most summer aid eligibility requires enrollment in at least six (6) hours over the course of the summer.
 Students are not eligible to receive aid for enrollment at another institution (limited exceptions for study-abroad apply).
 Contact the Financial Aid Office for more information regarding aid for summer school.